serverless/components/README.md

 module.exports = MyComponent
 ```

-### Testing Serverless Components
+### Development Workflow

 Serverless Components only run in the cloud and cannot be run locally.
-This presents some tremendous advantages to Component consumers, but the workflow can be a bit tedious to Component authors.
+This presents some tremendous advantages to Component consumers, but the workflow can be a bit tedious for Component authors building and testing Serverless Components.
 Fortunately, we've added some workflow tricks to make the authoring workflow easier.
 Here they are...

 When you have added or updated the code of your Serverless Component and you want to test the change, you will need to publish it first.
 Since you don't want to publish your changes to a proper version of your Component just for testing (because people may be using it), we allow for you to publish a "dev" version of your Component.

 Simply run the following command to publish your Serverless Component to the "dev" version: